I really don’t need to tell anyone this, but I will because documenting it here saves me re-typing it in a dozen emails.

 I now also restrict the number of fayres I let people book on every date release, the last one was four dates so the cap was for two dates, a previous one was for 2 dates with a “Pick one” instruction.

-Most venues have a room plan on the website and I now tend to allocate stands upon sales, if you need to be against a wall, tell me when you book, if you need a double stand, book one and pay for it, if you arrive and start moving stands around, I’ll help you into the car park.
+if you need to be against a wall, tell me when you book, if you need a double stand, book one and pay for it, if you arrive and start moving stands around, I’ll help you into the car park.

 A quick word about payments